-...to a table that displays an Average of all the columns per row:
+...to a table that displays a straight Average of all the columns per row:

 Requirements